IrisSat/CommsSDR/README.md

 ### GR Satellites
 [Install gr-satellites](https://github.com/daniestevez/gr-satellites).
 Using their [documentation](https://gr-satellites.readthedocs.io/en/latest/).

+If built from source and you are having issues with gr satellites blocks after updating, run the building and installing section of the documentation again.
 ### Osmocom
 [Install Osmocom](https://osmocom.org/) for getting the data from the HackRF to GNURadio.